Baryons in the light-front approach: The three-quark picture: Spin wavefunctions

 where $S_{23}$ is the total spin of the ``diquark'', and $S_{23}=0,1,1$ for $\Lambda_{Q}$, $\Sigma_{Q}$, $\Sigma_{Q}^{*}$, respectively.
 An instant spinor $u_{D}(p,s)$ is Melosh transformed into a light-front spinor $u(p,s)$ by

-Once the Clebsch-Gordan (CG) coefficients in Eq.~(\ref{eq:Psi_Melosh}) are rewritten in terms of instant spinors and Dirac matrices, the instant spinors can then be transformed into light-front ones using Eq.~(\ref{eq:Melosh_spinor}).
+Once the Clebsch-Gordan (CG) coefficients in Eq.~(\ref{eq:Psi_Melosh}) are rewritten into the product of instant spinors and Dirac matrices, the instant spinors can then be transformed into the light-front ones using Eq.~(\ref{eq:Melosh_spinor}).
 Therefore, in the following, we will focus on rewriting the CG coefficients in Eq.~(\ref{eq:Psi_Melosh}) into the product of instant spinors and Dirac matrices.
 Note that the spinors appearing below are all instant spinors (we have omitted their subscript $D$), except $u(\bar{P},S_{z})$ and $u_{\mu}(\bar{P},S_{z})$.
 When one of these two spinors is involved, we always take the rest frame of $\bar{P}$, where its instant form and light-front form coincide.

+It is worth pointing out that the proof given here does not introduce any additional assumptions, for example, it does not assume heavy quark symmetry, nor does it depend on the coordinate system selection of LFQM.
+In addition, one can clearly see that, the Lorentz boost between the rest frame of ``diquark" and the rest frame of $\bar{P}$ plays a crucial role for the case involving an axial-vector ``diquark".
+(Of course, for the case involving a scalar ``diquark", the Lorentz boost is trivial.)